superfly/docs/laravel/the-basics/databases.html.md

   MYSQL_USER =  "<database-user>"
 ```

-Then use `flyctl proxy`  to tunnel to your MySQL application:
+2) Then use `flyctl proxy`  to tunnel to your MySQL application:

 ```cmd
 flyctl proxy 3306 -a <mysql-app-name>
 ```

-Finally, update your local .env file with the values from your MySQL `fly.toml` file:
+3) Finally, update your Laravel application's local .env file with the values from your MySQL `fly.toml` file:

 ```env
 DB_CONNECTION=mysql